PlaidCloud/website/README.md

 ## Code of conduct

-Participation in the Kubernetes community is governed by the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
+Participation in the PlaidCloud community is governed by the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

 ## Thank you

-Kubernetes thrives on community participation, and we appreciate your contributions to our website and our documentation!
+PlaidCloud thrives on community participation, and we appreciate your contributions to our website and our documentation!